Celayix Home » How to Handle a Toxic Work Environment

 Working in a toxic work environment can be difficult for any employee.
 In this blog post, we break down how you can handle it to make life easier in 7 simple steps!

 Employees are quitting in droves because of toxic workplace culture, not inadequate compensation, according to a recent analysis from MIT Sloan Management Review.
-In fact, according to the survey, a toxic workplace culture is 10.4 times more likely to cause employees to quit their jobs.
+In fact, according to the survey, a toxic work environment is 10.4 times more likely to cause employees to quit their jobs.

 “People don’t leave jobs, they leave toxic work cultures”